- Very survivable

 Another alternative is to use the fact that Bounty Hunter is an Assassin and to go for (3) Assassins early on.
 These would usually be Bloodseeker, Bounty, and Queen of Pain, with Timber working as a frontline tank.
-You would usually sell off the other two Assassins to transition into the normal build.
-Going for (4) Scrappy (6) Assassins is possible, but it requires lvl9 an is arguably weaker than the Druid/Elusive Assassin builds.
+You could either sell off the other two Assassins to transition into a Scrappy/Warlock/Mage build, or you can commit to Scrappy Assassins.

 As mentioned, the core strategy is Scrappy, Mages, and Warlocks.

 Shadow Fiend is the best 2nd Warlock to go for because he has great AoE magic damage (and benefits from the (3) Mage bonus) and because you don't have any other Demons, so he deals considerable auto-attack DPS.